 Academic Programs and Departmental Facilities

 The Department of Astronomy is a partner in the Combined Array for Research in Millimeter-Wave Astronomy (CARMA) which operates a millimeter wavelength radio array located near Bishop, California.
 The array is the largest and most sensitive array of its type in the northern hemisphere.
-The Department is a full partner in the 4.3m Discovery Channel Telescope (DCT) ( https://lowell.edu/research/research-facilities/4-3-meter-dct/ ), one of the largest and most technologically advanced telescopes in the continental U.S. We have joined Caltech and other partners in the Zwicky Transient Facility ( www.ptf.caltech.edu/ztf ), a time-domain survey for studying rare and exotic transient phenomena with first light at Palomar Observatory in 2017.
+The Department is also a full partner in the 4.3m Discovery Channel Telescope (DCT) ( https://lowell.edu/research/research-facilities/4-3-meter-dct/ ), one of the largest and most technologically advanced telescopes in the continental U.S. We have joined Caltech and other partners in the Zwicky Transient Facility ( www.ptf.caltech.edu/ztf ), a time-domain survey for studying rare and exotic transient phenomena with first light at Palomar Observatory in 2017.
 The Department is involved with major space missions, such as NASA's EPOXI mission which visited Comet Hartley 2 in 2010.
 Additionally, the Department operates a small observatory ( www.astro.umd.edu/openhouse/ ) on campus which has four fixed telescopes ranging in aperture from 20" to 7" and six portable 8" telescopes.
 This facility is used for undergraduate majors' classes and for small-scale research projects, as well as for an Open House Program for the public.
 Finally, the Department operates a modern computer cluster ( www.astro.umd.edu/rareas/ctc/#ctcfacilities ) for computation-intensive science projects, and we have a new visualization laboratory for state-of-the-art simulations and displays of large datasets.
 Opportunities are available for undergraduates to become involved in research with all of these facilities.
 A number of our students also conduct research and instrumentation projects with distinguished scientists at the nearby NASA Goddard Space Flight Center and other sites.

 Requirements for the Major